curry-language/kics2/GITINSTALL.md

     git pull
     git submodule update

-You also need the profiling libraries of Haskell in order to install the GIT version of KiCS2.
-Hence, if you have not already done, install the packages `haskell-platform-prof` or `ghc-prof` which contain these profiling libraries.

 Due to the fact that the KiCS2 compiler and interactive environment is implemented in Curry, you need an executable Curry compiler to install KiCS2 via bootstrapping.